 Some people choose to settle their debts with their creditors outside of the bankruptcy system or use a debt consolidation plan that does not involve a Chapter 13 case.
 However, debt relief options have pros and cons.
 Check out our Debt Settlement and Debt Consolidation articles for more information about these methods of debt relief.

-Are You Ready to Explore Bankruptcy in Nevada?
+Are You Ready to Explore Chapter 7 Bankruptcy in Nevada?

 If you want more information about bankruptcy in Nevada, the Savvy Debt Payoff Planner, or other debt-relief options, contact Ascend at 833-272-3631 to speak with a representative.
 We can also help you locate a bankruptcy lawyer in Nevada.
 Most bankruptcy attorneys offer free consultations.